natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  h. *time_span*: An integer value of either the expected lifespan of the hydropower station or the period of time of the land use scenario of interest.
 Used in net present value calculations.

  i. *discount*: The discount rate over the time span, used in net present value calculations.
-Floating point value.
+Should be represented as a percentage.

 Running the Model